Dynamics of Schwarz reflections: the mating phenomena: Dynamics of deltoid reflection

-The dynamics of $\sigma$ near $\frac32$ (and the other two cusps of $T$) is essentially parabolic.
-In particular, on a slit domain $B(\frac32,\epsilon)\setminus(\frac32-\epsilon,\frac32)$ (where $\epsilon>0$ is small enough), we have the following Puiseux series expansion where $k$ is a positive constant, and the chosen branch of square root sends positive reals to positive reals.
-It is easy to see that $(\frac{3}{2},\frac32+\epsilon)$ is the unique repelling direction of $\sigma$ at $\frac32$ (compare the proof of Proposition~\ref{singular_in_basin_boundary}).
+where $k$ is a positive constant, and the chosen branch of square root sends positive reals to positive reals.
+The Puiseux series expansion of $\sigma$ shows that $(\frac{3}{2},\frac32+\epsilon)$ is the unique repelling direction of $\sigma$ at $\frac32$ (compare with the proof of Proposition~\ref{singular_in_basin_boundary}).

-For $\epsilon>0$ let us denote The following facts are straightforward consequences of the local dynamical description of $\sigma$ near $\frac32$.